Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## How to recommend a mattress

-**Step 1: Ask for body weight**
+**Step 1: Ask for body weight and sleep style**

 That's all we need to start.
 Don't overwhelm with options upfront.